 sudo dislocker -u -v -V /dev/sda1 -- /mnt/sda1-dislocker sudo mount -o loop /mnt/sda1-dislocker/dislocker-file /mnt/sda1

-With the transfer of the data to my new laptop, this series of articles is finished.
+With the transfer of the data to the new laptop, this series of articles is finished.

 I hope this article helped you to install Manjaro (or another Linux distribution) on a Dell XPS 15 (or other hardware).
 If you have any questions or get stuck at any point, please ask using the comment function.
 I do my best to help.